appsemble/appsemble/docs/guide/teams.md

 - Jessie
 - Alex

-Each soccer team has their own strategy. only the team manager may create a strategy.
+Each soccer team has their own strategy.
+Only the team manager may create a strategy.
 Manny may create a strategy (`$team:manager`), meaning they are now the author of that strategy.
 Because James and Alex are in the same team as Manny, they may view the strategy (`$team:member`).